fsu-lsu-anasen/AnasenCal/README.md

 # ANASEN Calibration
 ANASEN Calibration is a package capable of performing silicon detector zero-offset, gain-matching, and energy calibration for detectors in the ANASEN array.
 It also performs front-back hit matching and provides a simple and (hopefully) inuitive data structure.
 AnasenCal requires ROOT (the CERN data analysis framework) as a dependency.
+To AnasenCal is built using CMake.

+## Installation
-To build AnasenCal fork or clone this repository and use the given Makefile, running the command `make` from within the AnasenCal directory.
-To clean a build run `make clean`.
+To build AnasenCal simply run the following commands from the repository directory (for a UNIX machine):
+- `mkdir build`
+- `cd build`
+- `cmake ..`
+- `make`

+This will build the release version.
+If the debug version is necessary, simply swap the command `cmake ..` with `cmake -DCMAKE_BUILD_TYPE=Debug ..`

 ## Program Options
 Different stages of the analysis are run by calling different options at the commandline.
 The general execution format is: